A Simple Harmonic Universe

 To summarize, the Universes with $\gamma \sim 1$ are classically stable at the linearized level and live forever.
 The Universes with $\gamma \ll 1$ suffer from exponential growth (as a function of cycle number) of the finite momentum modes with $l \ll {1\over \sqrt{\gamma}}$.
 We show the numerical analysis of the modes of eqn.~\eqref{scaleeom} in Figure \ref{fig:pert} for all three regimes of momenta and various values of $\gamma$.
-The exponential growth whose beginning is shown in the middle figure would not be present for $\gamma \sim 1$.
-The metric scalar perturbations $\Psi$ behave in a qualitatively similar way, although they exhibit a faster rate of growth due to the gravitational backreaction included in eqn.~\eqref{Psidifeq} \footnote{As a check we note that the homogeneous equation can be solved exactly, exhibiting the expected linear growth.
+The metric scalar perturbations $\Psi$ behave in a qualitatively similar way, although they exhibit a faster growth rate due to the gravitational backreaction included in eqn.~\eqref{Psidifeq} \footnote{As a check we note that the homogeneous equation can be solved exactly, exhibiting the expected linear growth.
 The other behaviors are similarly as one expects, and the crossover between the linearly growing, exponentially growing, and well-behaved short-wavelength modes occurs smoothly, giving no indication of numerical glitches.}.

 {\it Classical and quantum destruction of the Universe.} For $\gamma \sim 1$, the Universes we are studying are classically stable.
-For $\gamma \ll 1$, the exponential growth of the modes with $0 < l < {1\over \sqrt{\gamma}}$ clearly indicates that we should expect such a Universe to have a bounded lifetime (at least until our approximations break down).
+For $\gamma \ll 1$, the exponential growth of the modes with $0 < l < {1\over \sqrt{\gamma}}$ clearly indicates that we should expect such a Universe to have a bounded lifetime.
 Can we tune this to allow a large number of oscillations within our regime of computational control?

 The cross-over from exponential to oscillatory behavior in the numerical solutions at $l \sim l_c = {1\over \sqrt{\gamma}}$, together with basic attempts to fit the growing solutions, suggest a rough form for the growing modes